th1rst/arbitunity/README.md

 **What it does NOT:**
 - Differentiate between bid/ask prizes (not enough of a difference to be considered imho)
-- Check the trading volume of coins (this would result in too many API calls for the free tier)
+- Check the trading volume of coins (this would result in too many API calls for the 'free' tier)

 ### About
 Originally, this wasn’t intended to be a (sort of) Full Stack and more of a fun project because I love Crypto ever since I got into it in early 2017.